Adam Gregg

 Adam Gregg (born April 26, 1983) is an American politician who served as the 47th lieutenant governor of Iowa from 2019 to 2024 and as acting lieutenant governor from 2017 to 2019.
 A member of the Republican Party, Gregg served as Public Defender of Iowa from 2014 to 2017.
 He was the Republican candidate for Attorney General of Iowa in the November 2014 elections.

 Early life, education, and family

 Gregg was born in Hawarden, Iowa.
+He graduated from West Sioux High School in 2002, where he was a multi-sport athlete in football, baseball, basketball, golf and track.

 In 2006, Gregg graduated from Central College with a B.A. in political science and history.
 From 2006 to 2009, he attended Drake University Law School on a full scholarship and graduated with high honors.
 While there, he earned the faculty's William and Ellen Cooney Hoye Award and was a junior staff member of the Drake Law Review.

 Career

 During his time at Central College, Gregg interned with the United States Department of Defense, United States Congress, and Parliament of the United Kingdom.
 While attending Drake University Law School, he conducted legal research for Iowa Supreme Court Chief Justice Mark Cady.

 Gregg was the Republican nominee for Attorney General of Iowa in 2014.
 He lost to the long-time incumbent attorney general, Democrat Tom Miller.

 Gregg was appointed by Governor Terry Branstad to serve as the Iowa State Public Defender on December 8, 2014.